socnetv/app/docs/roadmaps/roadmap_ws11_algorithm_additions.md

 ## Status

-**Started.** Two items shipped so far — see What WS11 Delivered.
-Everything else in this doc (Katz, Bonacich Power, cohesive subgroups, more clustering algorithms, structural equivalence) is still untouched.
+**Started.** Three items shipped so far — see What WS11 Delivered.
+Everything else in this doc (Bonacich Power, cohesive subgroups, more clustering algorithms, structural equivalence) is still untouched.

 ## Background